 When plasma from blood contains an increased concentration of platelets, then it is considered platelet-rich plasma (PRP).
 Creation of PRP occurs by centrifuging (spinning) a sample of blood in order to concentrate the number of platelets into a small volume.
 Typically, the concentration of platelets is three to five times the concentration found in blood.
 Centrifuging the blood enables the separation of components of blood – the plasma, red blood cells, white blood cells, and platelets – based on size.
 Concentrating platelets in a small volume of plasma and separating out the red and white blood cells leads to the creation of a powerful healing product with multiple growth factors and cytokines – PRP.

-PRP has been employed to help healing of multiple orthopaedic ailments.
-Generally, its use can be grouped into one of four categories of orthopaedic injuries: chronic tendon injuries (i.e. tennis elbow), acute soft tissue injuries (hamstring strains/tears), arthritis, and surgical augmentation.
+PRP has been employed to help healing of multiple orthopedic ailments.
+Generally, its use can be grouped into one of four categories of orthopedic injuries: chronic tendon injuries (i.e. tennis elbow), acute soft tissue injuries (hamstring strains/tears), arthritis, and surgical augmentation.
 Some conditions such as tennis elbow (lateral epicondylitis) and knee osteoarthritis have been more rigorously tested in multiple clinical trials where as other conditions such as fractures, rotator cuff tears, patellar tendonitis, Achilles tendonitis, plantar fasciitis, muscular strains/tears, shoulder osteoarthritis, hip osteoarthritis, and many other conditions have been less rigorously tested.
-Nevertheless, the hope that PRP can help any orthopaedic condition has captured the fascination of medical professionals, the media, and the general public.
+Nevertheless, the hope that PRP can help any orthopedic condition has captured the fascination of medical professionals, the media, and the general public.